Esri/arcgis-maps-sdk-swift-samples/README.md

     > The project has been configured to use the arcgis-maps-sdk-swift-toolkit package, which provides the ArcGISToolkit framework as well as the ArcGIS framework.
 1. **Run** the `Samples` app target

-> To add the Swift packages to your own projects, consult the documentation for the [ArcGIS Runtime Toolkit for Swift](https://github.com/Esri/arcgis-maps-sdk-swift-toolkit#swift-package-manager) and [ArcGIS Maps SDK for Swift](https://github.com/Esri/arcgis-maps-sdk-swift#instructions).
+> To add the Swift packages to your own projects, consult the documentation for the [ArcGIS Maps SDK for Swift Toolkit](https://github.com/Esri/arcgis-maps-sdk-swift-toolkit#swift-package-manager) and [ArcGIS Maps SDK for Swift](https://github.com/Esri/arcgis-maps-sdk-swift#instructions).

 ## Configuring API Keys